We exclusively participate in the NRMP (no exceptions)

 2018-2019 Recruiting Information

 We will be recruiting on select Monday and Wednesday dates beginning 10/8/2018 and ending 12/12/2018.
 Candidates will have the opportunity to have dinner with our current residents at a local restaurant the night before their interview.
-All candidates are provided a hotel room free of charge (excluding incidental expenses) at the Hilton Lexington Suites.
+All candidates are provided a hotel room free of charge (excluding incidental expenses) at the Embassy Suites by Hilton Lexington.
 Transportation to the hospital for interviews is provided by the hotel the next morning.
 We encourage all candidates to use transportation provided by the hotel to get to their interview.

 Interview Day Schedule: